 With the passage of time, print publications were declining and technology was moving in an advanced direction with the growth of the Internet.
 The concept of U.S.A.
 This Week moved with technology, however, cable news television and the Internet required a more substantial capital outlay introducing us to an increased challenge.

 Fast forward to 2015, which saw a number of developments manifest that presented us with a welcome and realistic avenue to make this thing happen, not the least of which has been the recent heightened public awareness of the unjustified use of force by those in law enforcement thanks to the advancement in technology by way of camera phones and YouTube.
-However, the most important development has been the wellspring of people creating Internet vehicles to fund projects, concepts, or undertakings they consider worthy of supporting.
+However, the most important development has been the growth of social media platforms, Facebook, Instagram , Twitter and Linkedin and we will be using them all.